Aurand Harris: Notable works

-Aurand Harris's first play was Once Upon a Clothesline.
-The first production of Once Upon a Clothesline was presented by the Campus Players of William Woods College under Harris's direction.
+Aurand Harris's first play was Once Upon a Clothesline, the first production of which was presented by the Campus Players of William Woods College under Harris's direction.
 Soon after, Once Upon a Clothesline won a prize in the Second Annual Seattle Junior Programs Playwriting Contest.
 That production featured the intermediate group of sixth-, seventh-, and eighth-grade students from the 1951 Seattle Summer Theatre Workshop, and the play later toured playgrounds throughout the city.
-The play was also performed on July 27–28, 1951, at the San Diego Junior Theater, directed by Signe Culbertson and assisted by James Sams.
+The play was also performed on July 27–28, 1951, at the San Diego Junior Theatre, directed by Signe Culbertson and assisted by James Sams.

 In 1964 Aurand Harris wrote Androcles and the Lion, which uses the style of commedia dell'arte to retell one of Aesop's fables.
 By 1989, it had been translated into nine languages.

 In 1976 Harris became the first children's playwright to receive a National Endowment for the Arts Creative Writing Fellowship.
-In 1985 he was inducted into the College of Fellows of the American Theater in a ceremony at the Kennedy Center in Washington.
-In 1988 he directed one of his plays at the Shanghai Children's Art Theater.
+In 1985 he was inducted into the College of Fellows of the American Theatre in a ceremony at the Kennedy Center in Washington.
+In 1988 he directed one of his plays at the Shanghai Children's Art Theatre.
 It was the first time a Western children's play had been performed for Chinese children.

 Harris also edited several anthologies of plays for children and adolescents.
 These include Short Plays of Theatre Classics and Plays Children Love: A Treasury of Contemporary and Classic Plays for Children (with Coleman A. Jennings).
 His plays were also collected in Six Plays for Children, edited by Coleman A. Jennings.

-Aurand Harris died on May 3 1996, of cancer in New York City, leaving his estate to theatre organizations.
+Aurand Harris died of cancer in May 1996 in New York City, leaving his estate to theatre organizations.